adamsilver2005/Chicago-Crime-Prediction/README.md

 ![Actual vs Predicted](outputs/tf_actual_vs_predicted.png)

 The scatter plot shows a clear positive correlation between actual and predicted crime counts, with most points clustering near the diagonal.
-The model handles mid-range districts well but underestimates extreme months — the highest-crime month in the test set (986 crimes) is predicted at ~700, reflecting the model's tendency to regress toward the mean on outlier months.
+The model handles mid-range districts well but underestimates extreme months, where the highest-crime month in the test set (1583 crimes) is predicted at ~902, reflecting the model's tendency to regress toward the mean on outlier months.

 ### Benchmark: TensorFlow vs XGBoost